Charter Flight Cost Estimator Tool

 The bottom line is that we all have been taught, at some point – either in business or through advanced education, that great businesses are innovative.
-There is definitely truth to that; however, in a service industry that caters to particularly discerning customers, we find safety and customer service generally trump innovation.
+There is definitely truth to that; however, in a service industry that caters to particularly discerning customers, we find safety and impeccable customer service trump innovation.
 On-demand, private jet charter works for who it is intended to work for.
 It isn’t intended to work for everyone – plain and simple!
+This is the beginning of why the uber of private jets concept cannot compete with private jet charter.

 Let’s look at two scenarios.
 The first, a light jet program in a Nextant, costs about $325,000 for 50 hours.
 In addition to the primary pricing there are monthly management fees and a per-hour fee for each hour flown.
 For 50 hours, that runs about an additional $185,000.
 When you divide that by 50 hours you ultimately pay $10,200 per flight hour.
 If you are paying that rate with a charter company (for on-demand charter) for a comparable aircraft, you should really re-visit who you are doing business with.
 The all-in cost per hour for the Nextant, including all fees and taxes (except catering), should be about half of that.